AskMeAgain/TangleChain-System/TangleChainIXI/Smartcontracts/README.md

 ## Sending from a smartcontract

-If you want to send from a smartcontract, you first need to have a balance on that smartcontract by just sending a normal transaction to a smartcontract OR sending a transaction with mode 2 to amartcontract and triggering the smartcontract.
+If you want to send from a smartcontract, you first need to have a balance on that smartcontract by just sending a normal transaction to a smartcontract OR sending a transaction with mode 2 to a smartcontract and triggering the smartcontract.

 Use Instruction 09 to set the balance and address of the transaction.